 Some of the graffiti is pretty damned creepy, but most of it can be chalked up to the angry lashing out of disenfranchised survivors against a pitiless mock-government.
 Some of it, though, is just outright freaking malicious.
 There's one in the hotel, written on a whiteboard, apparently from someone who's gotten separated from his wife, Sara, warning her to take two boys to her mother's because it's not safe here... which is then scribbled out, with Sara's name circled, and the words "don't worry, we take good care of her".
 The boys' names are left as-is, suggesting wherever they are, it's not with her anymore...

-Speaking of the cannibal town.
-How about the entire thing?
-Running through the blizzard as Ellie with nothing but a knife and MAYBE a few bullets if you were lucky enough to kill someone.
-And having to avoid the denizens of the town who are all much, much tougher than you as they are all alerted to the fact that a frightened teenage girl is trying to escape.
-One hell of a nightmarish ride, if you ask me.
+Speaking of the cannibal town, the entire experience is one of the more unsettling sections in the game.
+Running through the blizzard as Ellie with nothing but a knife (and possibly a few bullets if you were lucky enough) to kill someone with, having to avoid the denizens of the town who are all much, much tougher than you as they are all alerted to the fact that a frightened teenage girl is trying to escape.
+One hell of a ride.

 Any instance in which Joel ventures into the 'spores'.
 The pitch black, confined rooms, with Joel's heavy breathing being the only source of sound, if not for the distant moans and clicks of the infected.
 Easily the darkest environmental tone the game ever dips to.

-The Boss Fight with David is both creepy and awesome at the same time.
-Basically you play as Ellie while being trapped in a burning diner with him, to which he slowly walks about, looking for you and delivering several taunting lines (such as "assuring" her that any part of her dead horse won't be wasted), while you have to sneak quietly around until you manage to ambush him three times in total, each time getting creepier than the previous: he uses a gun a first, then a machete, then he hides just like Ellie and will no longer be audible apart from when he moves (unless you play on Survivor mode to which you then don't have the listening mode at all, and will really have to be careful while sneaking around!)
-All of his nasty lines and manner of delivering them just adds to it, such as the way he laughs if you step on broken glass, revealing your position, creepily saying "Hello, Ellie" if he sees you and "Run, little rabbit, run." after your second time stabbing him.
+The Boss Fight with David might just be the scariest part in the game.
+Basically you play as Ellie while being trapped in a burning restaurant with him, to which he slowly walks about, looking for you and delivering several taunting lines (such as "assuring" her that no part of her dead horse will be wasted), while you have to sneak quietly around until you manage to ambush him three times in total, each time getting creepier than the previous: he uses a gun a first, then a machete, then he hides just like Ellie and will no longer be audible apart from when he moves (unless you play on Survivor where you don't have the listening mode at all, and will really have to be careful while sneaking around!)
+All of his nasty lines and manner of delivering them just adds to it, such as the way he laughs if you step on broken glass, revealing your position, creepily saying "Hello, Ellie" if he sees you and "Run, little rabbit, run.
+Hide!" after your second time stabbing him.
 Also, get caught by him after he takes out his machete and you're treated to a nice view of Ellie getting impaled from behind.

 Heck, everything about David might serve as a Nightmare Fuel in a sense of Rewatch Bonus, when you know his initial kindness towards Ellie is all because he's an ephebophile aka. sexually attracted to teenage girls.